amazon-archives/dynamodb-janusgraph-storage-backend/README.md

 with the following command.

     ```
-    mvn install && mvn test -Pstart-dynamodb-local &
+    mvn install && mvn test -Pstart-dynamodb-local
     ```
-4. Run the tests.
+4. Run the single-item data model tests.

     ```
-    mvn test -Pintegration-tests -Ddynamodb-partitions=15 -Ddynamodb-control-plane-rate=10000 > o
+    mvn test -Psingle-integration-tests -Ddynamodb-partitions=1 -Ddynamodb-control-plane-rate=10000 -Ddynamodb-unlimited-iops=true -Dproperties-file=src/test/resources/dynamodb-local.properties > o 2>&1
     ```
+5. Run the multiple-item data model tests.

+    ```
+    mvn test -Pmulti-integration-tests -Ddynamodb-partitions=1 -Ddynamodb-control-plane-rate=10000 -Ddynamodb-unlimited-iops=true -Dproperties-file=src/test/resources/dynamodb-local.properties > o 2>&1
+    ```
-5. Exit the screen with `CTRL-A D` and logout of the EC2 instance.
+6. Exit the screen with `CTRL-A D` and logout of the EC2 instance.
-6. Monitor the CPU usage of your EC2 instance in the EC2 console.
-These tests may take at least 5 hours to run.
+7. Monitor the CPU usage of your EC2 instance in the EC2 console.
+The single-item tests may take at least 1 hour and the multiple-item tests may take at least 2 hours to run.
 When CPU usage goes to zero, that means the tests are done.
-7. Log back into the EC2 instance and resume the screen with `screen -r` to review the test results.
+8. Log back into the EC2 instance and resume the screen with `screen -r` to review the test results.

+    ```
+    cd target/surefire-reports && grep testcase *.xml | grep -v "\/"
+    ```
-8. Terminate the instance when done.
+9. Terminate the instance when done.